bart1/sfTraj/notes.md

 Time data
 =========

 This is probably one of the main challenges.
 The clearest was to deal with this is probably to define a column like the `geometry` column of a Simple features collection.
-This is probably most easily defined based on the POSIXct.
+This is probably most easily defined based on the `POSIXct`.

 Printing
 ========